reillypascal/RSAlgorithmicVerb/README.md

 RS Algorithmic Verb
-- Implements a number of different reverb algorithms, including Dattorro's 1997 plate reverb "in the style of Griesinger," Gardner's 1992 room reverbs, and the popular "Freeverb" Schroeder reverb.
+- Implements a number of different reverb algorithms, including Dattorro's 1997 plate reverb "in the style of Griesinger;" another large concert hall from Dattorro; Gardner's 1992 room reverbs; and the popular "Freeverb" Schroeder reverb.
 FDN and other options to come.

 Build Dependencies:
 - JUCE (https://juce.com/download/)